Hilary Rosen

 Hilary Rosen (born 1958) is the former head of the Recording Industry Association of America (RIAA).
-She was a columnist for The Washington Post, became the first Washington editor-at-large and political director of The Huffington Post, and has provided political commentary for CNN, CNBC, and MSNBC.
+She was a columnist for The Washington Post and the first Washington editor-at-large and political director of The Huffington Post.
+She has also provided political commentary for CNN, CNBC, and MSNBC.

 She worked for the RIAA for 16 years, including as CEO from 1998 to 2003.
-Since 2010, she has been a partner and managing director at the public relations firm SKDKnickerbocker.
+From 2010 to 2023 she was a partner and managing director at the public relations firm SKDKnickerbocker.
 She has been a registered lobbyist during her career, both at the RIAA and for the Human Rights Campaign (HRC).
 Rosen has been an advocate for LGBT rights since the early 1980s.
+She is now an independent communications consultant, board advisor and a television commentator on US and British TV.

-Early life
+Early life and education

-Rosen was born to a Jewish family in West Orange, New Jersey in 1958.
+Rosen was born in West Orange, New Jersey in 1958 to a Jewish family.
 Her father worked as an insurance agent and her mother was the city's first councilwoman.
 In high school, Rosen served as student council president.
 She earned her bachelor's degree in international business from George Washington University in 1981.
 Her parents divorced while Rosen was at college.